 Quiet studio in the Whiteaker historic neighborhood, with private courtyard and deck.
 A short walk to cafes, a natural grocery, breweries, and wine tasting venues.
 A mile from the train station and downtown, and close to the river bike path.

-IMORTANT: Please contact us (by clicking the red "Contact host" link) to ask about availability before you click "Book It."
+IMPORTANT: Please contact us (by clicking the blue "Contact host" link above) to ask about availability before you click "Book It."
 We want to accommodate you, but sometimes we are already in discussion with another guest on that date.
 We will respond quickly.

 This is a small studio next to our house, also available for rent (at times when we are out of town), Cozy Craftsman in the Whiteaker.

 The studio is a warm sunny space fronting the courtyard, its front door shaded by a massive Cecile Brunner rose.
 It includes a queen bed with memory foam and a seating area by the window, with a private bathroom and a small semi-kitchenette ( frig, coffee pot, microwave, toaster, electric kettle and necessary dishes/glasses/flatware, etc.) We'll leave you some breakfast snacks in the frig and some locally roasted coffee.

 You can rent this space alone, or for larger groups, along with the main house, if available.